AaltoImagingLanguage/conpy/README.md

 Installation instructions
 -------------------------
-Conpy requires a Python (either 2.7 or 3.5+) installation with the following packages: numpy, scipy, mayavi, mne, doit, tqdm.
+Conpy requires a Python (3.5+) installation with the following packages: numpy, scipy, mayavi, mne, pysurfer, doit, tqdm (see `requirements.txt`.
 Numba is an optional dependency that, when installed, will speed up the connectivity estimation by about 100%.

 To install the conpy module, run: